Starships (song): Composition and musical style

-Composition

-"Starships" is a dance-pop and techno-pop song that features Minaj rapping in the first verse, after the song opens with an electric guitar.
+"Starships" is a dance-pop, Europop, electronic dance and techno-pop song that features Minaj rapping in the verses, after the song opens with an electric guitar.
 According to MTV, the song shows Minaj's "pop side".
 During the final breakdown, a stadium football chant can be heard chanting the lead notes of the song.
-The background vocals on the chorus were considered extremely similar to Britney Spears' 2011 single "Till the World Ends" by Scott Schettler of Popcrush.
-Jocelyn Vena of MTV also said that "it's hard not to see Spears' influence on the rapper/singer when listening to the song."
+Jocelyn Vena of MTV said that "it's hard not to see [Britney] Spears' influence on the rapper/singer when listening to the song."
 Billboard compared "Starships" to the work of Lady Gaga and Jennifer Lopez, other artists produced by RedOne.
 Musically, "Starships" is written in the key of D major and follows a moderate tempo of 125 beats per minute.
 Written in common time, the song follows a chord progression of D−A−G−Bm−F♯m−G. The song contains a brief sample of "Twinkle Twinkle Little Star" as written by Jane Taylor.
-Hector and Mohambi provide backing vocals during the final chorus.
+Hector and Mohombi provide backing vocals during the final chorus.

+In September 2013, electronic artist Clive Tanaka filed a lawsuit against the song's writers, claiming it infringed on his composition and recording "Neu Chicago".
+The lawsuit was dismissed.